learn-co-curriculum/curriculum-team/style_guide.md

 ### Write from the Student Perspective

-While this seems to be natural enough, keeping your goals separate from the students' perspective can often become muddled.
+While this seems to be natural enough, keeping your goals separate from the students' perspectives can often become muddled.

 First, it is **absolutely fine** for Flatiron to indoctrinate Flatiron values.
 This guide, in many ways, does exactly that.
 By expressing an opinion on how we handle gender and personhood, we are expressing a value.
 Expressing the enthusiasm we have in our corporate culture about technology is fine.

-That said, both code and text needs to be written for where the _student's_ values and knowledge are, _not the curriculum author's_.
-Consider that, as a developer we know a `let` block is a great way to DRY up an spec.
+That said, both code and text needs to be written for where the _students'_ values and knowledge are, _not the curriculum authors'_.
+Consider that, as a developer, we know a `let` block is a great way to DRY up a spec.
 But is a student on their 3rd test-driven lab going to be able to handle the attending questions e.g.: